tkhan7916/housing-prices-model/README.md

 Machine Learning model predicting the price of housing in California.

-Libraries used: Pandas, NumPy, Matplotlib, Scikit-Learn
+Libraries used: Pandas, NumPy, SciPy, Matplotlib, Scikit-Learn

 Project from _Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow_